ImperialCollegeLondon/MitoNetworksGenetics/README.md

 ## Proofs

-The following table summarizes the locations of the proofs in the paper
+The following table summarizes the locations of the Mathematica proofs in the paper

 | Formula | Description | Directory|
 |:-------:|:-----------:|:--------:|